texnoforge/python-wopeditor/docs/core_symbols.md

 I've selected an initial set of symbols that will serve as a solid base for a magic system and I need **you** to help me find their representations!

-In other words, I want you to **draw me symbols for basic concepts** below.
+In other words, I want you to **draw symbols for basic concepts** below.

 ## Symbol Drawing